IronSharkInc/ISI_BuildBundles/README.md

 # ISI Build Bundles

-A 7 Days to Die (7D2D) mod that bundles the shapes needed to build specific horde bases.
+A 7 Days to Die (7D2D) mod that adds recipes that turns building cubes into the specific shapes needed to build iconic horde bases.

 ## Included Bases